Cyoo9/Big-and-Little-Matching-Platform/README.md

 How to run:
 -  Create a postgres server with the following information:
-    1. user: postgresql
+    1. user: pjdhybmqyktzdi
-    2. password: password(make sure root user(postgresql) password is password)
+    2. password: d0669e368ec16f0076bb2953e7fabdf6adc9db7c75cd63272432f4db37a0894e
-    3. localhost: 5432
+    3. host: ec2-34-195-233-155.compute-1.amazonaws.com
-    4. database name: dbase
+    4. database name: dapbrp5btf89rj
--  Copy and paste the code from queries.sql file(EXCEPT THE COMMENTED CODE AT THE BOTTOM), into psql shell to create the tables.
--  Run node server.js in the commandline
+    5. port: 5432
+-  Go to https://big-little-matching.herokuapp.comin to access our site
--  Enter 127.0.0.1:3000/ in the web browser to access our site.
+-  Type the code below in your terminal to enter queries into our database.
+-  psql --host=<host> --port=<port> --username=<username> --password=<password> --dbname=<database name>
+-  When prompted the password, enter the password above.

 Features/Functions: